-Colombia, Brazil, Ecuador and Bolivia make up much of coffee growing countries in South America are often very mild-bodied, whilst being a light, clean cup, these coffees are also a bit creamier, often with a slight chocolaty aftertaste.
+Colombia, Brazil, Ecuador and Bolivia make up much of coffee growing countries in South America.
+They offer a very mild-body.
+Whilst still being a light, clean cup, these coffees are also a bit creamier, often with a slight chocolaty after-taste.

 Brazilian coffee varies in profile from spicy and rich to mild and fruity.
 Great for a filter coffee!

 The Africans are more complex & bold.
 Generally a sweet, fruity and floral coffee taste.
 With the most popular roasts coming from Tanzania, Ethiopia, Kenya, Uganda, Rwanda and Burundi.

 Asia beans are more earthy, and with a fuller body.